UniversalDependencies/docs/_bgs/template-index.md

 ## Tokenization and Word Segmentation

 * Words are generally delimited by whitespace but with exceptions:
 * Compound words and full reduplications that are separated by a hyphen are tokenized as multi-word tokens if each word can be taken as a separate semantic expression forming a whole (e.g. mitángnga-tángnga).
-The initial reduplication is tagged as `compound:redup`'.
+The initial reduplication is tagged as `compound:redup`.
   * Contractions are tokenized independently whenever possible (e.g. *ke'd* into *ke* + *'d*).
   * Words with spaces do not regularly occur in Tagabawa.